 This unimaginable cruelty happens because people like me paid for it at the very end of the chain.
 When I used to buy meat I had no idea how bad living and dying was for the animals.
 I wish someone had showed me the truth.
 I didn’t stop to think that from conception to slaughter there is suffering on a scale that rocks me to the core.
-Now as an activist I am taking myself to another part of the food chain.
+Being here am taking myself to another part of the “food” chain.
 I am stepping back to the part that the supermarkets, marketing geniuses, farmers, butchers and politicians and my former conscience didn’t want to see, to when the flesh was living.

 As I looked at the pigs – some silently collapsed, some panicking, biting and in full fight-or-flight mode, some vomiting, some foaming at the mouth through dehydration – I wondered just when this became acceptable.
-As the trucks rolled in, the enormity of the suffering weighed me down.
-So many pigs, hundreds and hundreds, just kept rolling in, screaming in the trucks – they don’t want to die.
+As the trucks rolled in, the enormity of the suffering hit.
+So many pigs, hundreds and hundreds, just kept rolling in.
 In the moments between deliveries of yet more pigs, the screams from the slaughterhouse ripped though the air, cutting conversations dead.
-At one point I couldn’t hold back my tears, and kind strangers feeling the pain too placed much needed arms around me.
 But it’s not about us, it’s about the pigs.

 In this depth of sadness there was suddenly a chance to save a pig.
 He was badly injured – a gaping large and infected wound clearly visible – and unfit to enter the food chain.
 An agreement was made that if a sanctuary could be found, a holding number provided and the necessary vet and paperwork obtained for transport, he could be saved.
 The organisers of Essex Pig Save sprang into action, calmly and effectively making calls.
 Not long after a place was found (Tower Hill Stables Animal Sanctuary was able to take him in) and transport all arranged.
 At 3pm he could be collected and rescued.
 With a vet in tow, he had a chance – we could save a life.